jieyouxu/Functional-JavaScript-Notes-and-Snippets/README.md

-# Functional-JavaScript-Snippets
+# Functional JavaScript Snippets
-Some functional JavaScript snippets.
+Some notes and snippets on functional JavaScript, from [James Sinclaire](https://jrsinclair.com/web-development/).